Our gift of Life in context see, a pearl of Grace in Eternity—An address in preparation for the New Year 2020

 As we prepare to move into the New Year and decade unsure whether we are going to be moving from a time of darkness into light or from a time of light into darkness this making ‘each moment matter, for Truth’s sake’ seems more important than ever.

-Whether we find this coming year of 2020 a light or dark one my New Year hope remains the same, namely, that we will not forget the message of Celia’s hymn that in the darkness as much as in the light, in life as much as in death, we are all always-already dancing dances as imitate aspects of God-or-Nature.
+Whether we find this coming year of 2020 a light or dark one my New Year hope remains the same, namely, that we will not forget the message of Celia’s hymn that in the darkness as much as in the light, in life as much as in death, we are all always-already dancing dances as intimate aspects of God-or-Nature.
 It is only by consciously giving ourselves up to this natural dance that the at-one-ment we have always sought will come to pass.

 A happy, dancing, entangled with God-or-Nature New Year to you all.